Vilsepi/nysseituu/README.md

     sls invoke -f nysseituu -l
     sls logs -f nysseituu -t
     sls deploy function -f nysseituu && sls invoke -f nysseituu -l

+## Disclaimer

+This hobby project is not affiliated with Tampere Regional Transport or any other organization.